Peptides Vietnam LogoPeptides Vietnam

 Notes from Ho Chi Minh City

-Semaglutide is the GLP-1 most expats in HCMC end up running first because Ozempic and Wegovy are sometimes available through Long Châu and the Vinmec Central Park pharmacy in Binh Thanh at brand pricing of roughly 4.5 to 6 million VND per pen, which is less of a markup than people expect.
-The food-noise reduction is the part nobody flags up front and it is the reason banh mi vendors on Hai Ba Trung suddenly stop being interesting around week 3.
-The downside in this climate is dehydration; if you stop drinking the same volume of water you were before, the constipation reaches you fast in HCMC heat.
-I run 0.25mg weekly for 4 weeks then titrate to 0.5mg, and the plateau most people hit at month 4 is real.
+Semaglutide is the GLP-1 most HCMC expats end up on first, partly because Ozempic and Wegovy are sometimes available through Long Châu and the Vinmec Central Park pharmacy in Binh Thanh at brand pricing of roughly 4.5 to 6 million VND per pen, less of a markup than people expect.
+The food-noise reduction is the under-discussed part of the mechanism, and it is the reason banh mi vendors on Hai Ba Trung stop registering a few weeks in.
+The climate-specific caveat is dehydration: in HCMC heat, dropping water intake makes GLP-1 constipation arrive fast.
+The approved label starts low and titrates upward on a set schedule, and the month-four plateau is well documented, but the actual dose and titration path are decisions for a licensed prescriber.

 Sourcing in Vietnam